richardspitz/bicep/docs/tutorial/05-loops-conditions-existing.md

 output containerProps array = [for i in range(0, length(containerNames)): blob[i].id]
 ```

->**Note:** As of the 3/1/2021 with the 0.3 initial release, loops cannot be combined with conditions.
-The fix is being tracked with [#1667](https://github.com/Azure/bicep/issues/1667)

 ## Next steps

 In the next tutorial, we will learn how to consume our current Bicep file as a `module`: